 Local Civil Rule 26.5.
-Cooperation Among Counsel in Discovery (Eastern District Only)

-Counsel are expected to cooperate with each other, consistent with the interests of their to the subject matter involved in the particular case.
+Cooperation Among Counsel in Discovery (Eastern District Only) Counsel are ex relevant to the subject matter involved in the particular case.
 Discovery requests which are not relevant to the subject matter involved in the particular case shall not be used.